meangpu/nvim/README.md

 plugin to install
 - `Trouble` = show all trouble like vscode
 - `obsidian` = may be use this with obsidian? but nvim not support thai, so not much prior

+todo:
+- config hotkey that use `treesitter` select function